"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: How topologically nontrivial threads arise inside the discrete non-Abelian vacuum manifold.

 In the present study we don't have for our object deriving the concrete contribution from the above discussed annihilating effect \cite{Al.S.} for equal topologically nontrivial magnetic charges colliding at crossing a thread $A_\theta $ in the total action functional (Hamiltonian) of the quested Minkowskian Higgs model with vacuum BPS monopoles, although such contribution exists undoubtedly.
-Nevertheless, now we should like make some remarks may be helpful for finding such contribution.
+Nevertheless, now we should like make some remarks which may be helpful for finding such contribution.
 For instance, in the paper \cite{Linde1} possible interactions between (YM) magnetic monopoles and antimonopoles were studied involving forming so-called {\it monopole molecules}.
 Herewith only two types of monopole molecules are possible \cite{Linde1}, reflecting ordinary Feynman rules for gauge non-Abelian fields (see e.g. \S 9.1 in \cite{Cheng}).
 There are, firstly, confined colourless magnetic monopoles $M$ and $\tilde M$ (with the symbol $M$ referring to a monopole with the magnetic charge $\bf m$ and the symbol $\tilde M$ referring to an antimonopole with the magnetic charge $-\bf m$, respectively).
 These monopole molecules were also referred to as monopole-antimonopole {\it mesons} in Ref. \cite{Linde1}.
-The well-known monopole-antimonopole confinement and annihilation mechanism via Abrikosov threads (strings) of the "magnetic" field \cite{Al.S.,Ryder, Abrikosov} is implicated here (see also \S 6.2 in \cite{Linde}).
-On the phenomenological level, such Abrikosov threads \cite{Al.S.,Ryder, Abrikosov} can be describes with the aid of the {\it Mandelstam} linearly increasing potential $E\sim Kr$ \cite{Cheng} (with $K$ being the tension of the Abrikosov string).
+The well-known mechanism for the monopole-antimonopole annihilation is via Abrikosov threads of the "magnetic" field \cite{Al.S.,Ryder, Abrikosov} (see also \S 6.2 in \cite{Linde}).
+Secondly \cite{ Linde1, Cheng}, confined colour triplet and antitriplet of monopoles are also possible in the nature.
+Herewith $MMM$ (respectively, $\tilde M \tilde M \tilde M$) states were referred to as {\it baryons} in \cite{ Linde1}.
+The presence of topologically nontrivial threads in a gauge non-Abelian theory (for instance, rectilinear threads (\ref {Ateta}) \cite{Al.S.}), implying the annihilation of monopole pairs with {\it equal} magnetic charges colliding at crossing such a (rectilinear) topologically nontrivial thread, changes substantially the matter in comparison with the case of the Abrikosov mechanism \cite{Ryder,Linde, Linde1} of the monopole-antimonopole confinement.
+The former case is rather similar to the case of confined colour triplet and antitriplet of monopoles (where the role of the one field in such triplets is played by the rectilinear thread $A_\theta$).
+On the other hand, the computations about the annihilation of monopole pairs with { equal} magnetic charges (at least at the level of Feynman diagrams) generalizes somewhat the computations \cite{BLP,A.I.} about electron-positron pairs in QED.
+Herewith unlike QED, where the creation-annihilation processes are forbidden with an only one photon taking part in such processes (by the reason of maintaining the four-momentum in a Feynman diagram involving two fermions and one photon on-shell: see e.g. \S 25.1 in \cite{A.I.}), in an YM model involving only massless gauge fields, processes with three YM fields are quite permissible.
+In particular, it is correctly for the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac, where YM fields, transverse topological Dirac variables $A_i^D$ ($i=1,2$), are specified \cite{rem2} over the light cone $p^2=0$ due to the removal \cite{David2} of temporal YM components.